Frequently Asked Questions (FAQs)

 Through the HIE, doctors and hospitals have the most recent and complete healthcare records available when and where they need it.
 Having this information can improve the continuity of care for patients, particularly for those with multiple conditions and several different providers.
 In addition, the HIE can improve the quality of emergency care when the attending caregiver has immediate access to that patient's medical history.

-Having the most accurate records can help avoid medical errors, such as duplicate testing and adverse drug interactions.
+Having the most accurate records can help avoid medical errors, duplicate testing, and adverse drug interactions.
 Improved communication through emails and automatic reminders (e.g., for appointments and medications) can keep both patient and caregiver "on track" with medications, procedure preparation, and follow up plans.

 The HIE can save time and money too, with improved billing accuracy, reduced paper use and storage, and the ability to use the HIE information to complete some of the paperwork that patients need to sign.